-Here are five project ideas to inspire students to use both writing and art to create a work that is powerful and new.
+Here are five visual storytelling projects to inspire students to use both writing and art to create a work that is powerful and new.

 1. The Portrait Photo Essay